Don’t get overwhelmed with all the cleaning you need to do. Print out this 30 Day cleaning challenge and you’ll have it done in in no time!

 Day 30 Tile Grout.
 Purchase a good grout cleaner and spend the time to get that clean.
 It could be in your shower area or bathroom floor.
 Here’s a heavy duty one cleaner that Amazon recommends.

-You can print out this great printable to hang on the refrigerator.
+You can print out this great cleaning checklist to hang on the refrigerator.

 It’s easy to print out.
 Just follow these directions.
 Click here or on the image below and it will take you to Dropbox so you can download the image to your computer to save or print.
 I have my printables stored there so I can give out a higher quality image without slowing my website down.